 "The basic reason why environmental mainstreaming is important is that economic and social development and the environment are fundamentally interdependent - the way we manage the economy and political and social institutions has critical impacts on the environment, while environmental quality and sustainability, in turn, are vital for the performance of the economy and social well-being.
-As such the task of environmental integration and mainstreaming is at the forefront of development planning and policy formulation."2 connected in village meetings of the khotla system in Botswana and the Maori hui system in New Zealand.
+As such, the task of environmental integration and mainstreaming is at the forefront of development planning and policy formulation."[1]

+Some traditional institutions have long recognised this and treat environment and development together.
+For example, the two issues are discussed as totally inter-connected in village meetings of the khotla system in Botswana and the Maori hui system in New Zealand.
 However, today's mainstream government and market institutions tend to marginalise environmental issues, prioritising short-term economic growth.
 This is increasingly unsustainable, especially with growing competition for environmental resources, a 'resource squeeze' that particularly affects the poor.
 It calls for an accelerated effort to mainstream environmental concerns.